-The Metal Working Lathe And Its Uses I Description 178Figure 1.
-Metal Working Lathe.
+The Metal Working Lathe And Its Uses.
+I. Description of the Lathe

-Without exception, the screw-cutting lathe is the most universal machine tool that we have.
+ROBERT GIBSON GRISWOLDWithout exception, the screw-cutting lathe is the most universal machine tool that we have.
 Especially is this so when fitted out with various attachments for performing many operations usually assigned to the milling machine.
 This universality is not alone inherent with the design of the lathe, but it comes largely from the methods of design used in machine construction.
 It is far easier to turn a shaft to a cylindrical form than to make it square, or of other geometrical section, although a shaft of such a shape would answer the purpose quite as well in many cases.
 Of -course, in such cases as that in which a shaft is provided with a journal turning in a bearing, it is imperative that the section be circular.

 The vast field of thread cutting is easily covered by the modern screw-cutting lathes, and threads of every conceivable section are readily cut.
 Nor is it uncommon to see the formation of a spiral groove, which in reality forms a thread, cut across the face of a piece of work.
 Threads may be readily formed on the conical surface of a piece, and in a great many cases threads are cut on worms for the transmission of power when the contour of the worm is far from a straight line.